Artificial Intelligence - Software Engineering Technology (Optional Co-op)

 Technology Requirements

-Students with Accessibility Needs: If you require accommodations for a documented disability, please consider your adaptive technology needs when you select a device for your program.
-If you want to access disability services, you can make an appointment with the Centre for Accessible Learning and Counselling Services, by calling 416-289-5000 ext.
-3850, or by email at calcs@centennialcollege.ca.
+Students with Accessibility Needs: If you require accommodations for a documented disability, please consider your adaptive technology needs when selecting a device for your program.
+To access disability services, you can make an appointment with the Centre for Accessible Learning and Counselling Services (CALCS) by calling 437-568-4799 or emailing calcs@centennialcollege.ca.

-Students from this program will need to have consistent access to the following:
+Students in this program will need consistent access to the following:

-- 512GB SSD HD;
+- 512 GB SSD

 - Recommended:

-Please note: MacBooks and Chromebooks are NOT acceptable alternatives.
-Some subjects may require additional devices such as an external hard drive.
-In addition to the computer specifications listed above, internet access, a web-cam, microphone and speakers are needed.
+Please note: Chromebooks are not acceptable alternatives.
+Some courses may also require additional devices, such as an external hard drive.

 Minimum Internet Requirement:

 You will need regular access to a computer with an internet connection.
-High-speed broadband access (LAN, Cable or DSL) with minimum 50mbps download speed is highly recommended.
+High-speed broadband access (LAN, cable or DSL) with a minimum download speed of 50 Mbps is highly recommended.

 ClassAPPs 2.0

-Students are invited to use Centennial College’s ClassAPPs 2.0, an all-in-one system that lets you use all of the digital tools you need to complete your college courses from the comfort of your own home, at any time, instead of finding the time to head for a computer lab.
-Any student can use the ClassAPPs 2.0 system with any modern, HTML5 enabled web browser, like Chrome, Edge or Firefox.
-Just log in to the service with the same ID and password you use to get into a College PC, and you instantly gain access to cloud-based software, and other learning resources.
+Students are encouraged to use Centennial College’s ClassAPPs 2.0, an all-in-one system that provides access to the digital tools needed to complete college courses from home or any other location, at any time.
+Any student can use ClassAPPs 2.0 with any modern, HTML5-enabled web browser, such as Chrome, Edge or Firefox.
+Simply log in using the same ID and password used for College PCs to access cloud-based software and other learning resources.

-- Personality TestMatch your personality to a career
+- Personality TestSTARTMatch your personality to a career

-- Career ExplorerExplore your future career
+- Career ExplorerLEARN MOREExplore your future career